urbainvaes/vim-remembrall/README.md

-# Vim - remembrall
+# Remembrall

-Remembrall helps you remember your mappings.
+A small pluggin to make it easier to remember mappings.

 # Installation